Supercontinuum: Supercontinuum generation in integrated photonics platforms

 While optical fibers have been the workhorse of supercontinuum generation since its inception, integrated waveguide-based sources of supercontinuum have become an active area of research in the twenty first century.
 These chip-scale platforms promise to miniaturize supercontinuum sources into devices that are compact, robust, scalable, mass producible and more economical.
 Such platforms also allow dispersion engineering by varying the cross-sectional geometry of the waveguide.
 Silicon bases materials such as silica, silicon nitride, crystalline silicon, and amorphous silicon have demonstrated supercontinuum generation spanning the visible, near-infrared, and mid-infrared regions of the electromagnetic spectrum.
 As of 2015, the widest supercontinuum generated on chip extends from 470 nm in the visible to 2130 nm for the infrared wavelength region.

+A related dispersion-engineering approach is sign-alternated dispersion, in which the sign of the group-velocity dispersion is repeatedly alternated along the propagation direction.
+Zia et al. reported that this approach can mitigate spectral-broadening stagnation and significantly reduce the peak-power requirement for supercontinuum generation in optical fibers and integrated waveguides.
+The concept relies on alternating segments of normal and anomalous dispersion along the waveguide to repeatedly reshape the pulse and enhance spectral broadening while maintaining coherence.
+Subsequent studies demonstrated that sign-alternating-dispersion waveguides can significantly improve efficiency in integrated photonics, enabling broadband supercontinuum generation at picojoule-level pulse energies.
+Related work also explored nonlinear pulse compression and phase dynamics in such structures.

 Description of dynamics of continuum formation in fiber

 In this section we will briefly discuss the dynamics of the two main regimes in which supercontinua are generated in fibre.
 As previously stated a supercontinuum occurs through the interaction of many nonlinear processes to cause extensive spectral broadening.
 Many of these processes such as: self-phase modulation, four-wave mixing, and soliton-based dynamics have been well understood, individually, for some time.
 The breakthroughs in recent years have involved understanding and modelling how all these processes interact together to generate supercontinua and how parameters can be engineered to enhance and control continuum formation.
 The two main regimes are the soliton fission regime and modulation instability regime.
 The physical processes can be considered to be quite similar and the descriptions really enable us to distinguish between the processes that drive the continuum formation for varying pump conditions.
 A third regime, pumping in the normal dispersion region, is also covered.
 This is a perfectly viable way to generate a supercontinuum.
 However, it is not possible to generate the same bandwidths by this method.